Crisis 22

 This algo could be the idea that the bombing of Mariupol is the most patriotic and holy thing that can be done.
 Or it could be that the dead president of Venezuela set up a corrupt voting system whereby computers shifted votes from honest Republicans to crafty Democrats.

 It really doesn’t matter what examples we take.
 The same principle would operate if a jellybean-sized brain in another galaxy hated the colour of the other jellybean-sized brain.
-The only thing that both of them can agree on is that the only way to settle their difference is to get rid of the jellybean-sized brain of the other colour.
+The only thing that both of them can agree on is that the only way to settle their difference is to get rid of the jellybean-sized brain of the other jellybean.

 So you dare your opponents — and all of them are idiots — to take you on.
 You give them a time and place and tell them to bring it on.
 You don’t really expect them to show up, but you allow them to follow you as you set fire to a government building.
 Four government workers were working late, but they got what they deserved.